RCA 4.5-Cu. Ft. Refrigerator for $90 - RFR464

 It's really simple to set up.
 Create an account or log in to get started.

-Walmart offers the RCA 4.5-Cubic Foot Refrigerator in White or Black for $90.30 with free shipping.
-That's $39 under our mention from last November and the lowest price we could find now by $78.
+Walmart offers the RCA 4.5-Cubic Foot Refrigerator in White for $90.30 with free shipping.
+That's tied with our mention from five days ago and the lowest price we could find now by $78.
 Buy Now

-Walmart offers the Oster 1.3-Cubic Foot Mirror Finish Stainless Steel Microwave Oven for $79.99 with free shipping.
-That's $29 off and the lowest price we could find.
+Walmart offers the Frigidaire 1.6-Cubic Foot Mini Fridge in Coral for $74 with free shipping.
+That's the lowest price we could find by $26.
 Buy Now

-Daily Steals offers the refurbished Panasonic 1.6-Cubic Foot Built-In / Countertop Microwave for $109.99.
-Coupon code "PANSINC" cuts it to $106.99.
-With free shipping, that's the lowest price we could find for a refurb by $23.
-Buy Now

-Walmart offers the Bella 0.7-Cubic Foot 700-watt Microwave in three colors for $54.99 with free shipping.
-That's $45 off and the lowest price we could find.
-Buy Now

 Walmart discounts a selection of clearance HDTVs.
 Plus, most of these items qualify for free shipping.
 Shop Now

-Note: Update: The price has dropped to $6,476.40.
-Buy Now